 What makes this scarier for businesses is the fact that this exact phishing kit was also supplied with text files containing over 100,000 business email addresses to Bay Area, C-level executives.
 Prepare your employees for waves of phishing emails this summer.
 In May, the law firm spoofed in this scam had a website redirecting to a falsified legal entity.
 Tricky stuff!
 Unfortunately, the law firm wasn’t aware any of this was happening until one of their own customers called to complain about the phishing emails they were receiving.

 As a rule of thumb, never open attachments in emails you were not expecting.
 When in doubt, toss it out.
 Sometimes, these things can be legitimate, so research the purposed sender, and reach out through the phone.
 Resist the urge to respond to these criminals: doing so may encourage further malicious correspondence.

 With today’s business being connected to technology in so many ways, small oversights leave security backdoors wide-open.
-It’s these gaps in your security, that allow hackers, the ability to go unnoticed for so long.
-Not only putting your employees at risk but your clients and reputation.
-Define your risk, begin securing your information technology by having one of our experts review where you stand today.
+It’s these gaps in your security that allow hackers the ability to go unnoticed for so long.
+Not only putting your employees at risk but also your clients and reputation.
+Define your risk.
+Begin securing your information technology by having one of our experts review where you stand today.